sketch-city/district-finder/README.md

 }
 ```

-## Run It Locally Yourself With the Sample Data
+## Run It Locally Yourself With the Example Data

 This probably works, and I'll test it later.